Open system approach to the internal dynamics of a model multilevel molecule: Non-Poissonian statistics and inverse power laws

 with finite mean time $T_{\gamma}=\gamma/A$.

-The asymptotic dynamics of the levels populations and the coherence term are obtained from the Laplace transform of the memory kernel, $\tilde{\Phi}_{\gamma}(u)= A/\left(\gamma+u\right)$, and the corresponding behavior of Eq. (\ref{pc}) in the limit $u\to 0^+$.
+The asymptotic dynamics of the levels populations and the coherence term are obtained from the Laplace transform of the memory kernel, $\tilde{\Phi}_{\gamma}(u)= A/\left(\gamma+u\right)$, and the analysis Eq. (\ref{pc}).
 With this method, the following asymptotic forms are obtained:

 describing the time evolutions of the coherence term and the whole $L$ and $R$ levels populations, respectively, over a long time scale, $t \gg \tau_{\gamma}$, defined below.